-This is definitely the most difficult podcast I’ve had to record.
+This is definitely the most difficult guide I’ve written.
 But It’s also one of the most difficult situations I’ve ever been a part of.

 As many of you who listen to The BitLift Podcast know, I’ve been a huge fan of Terra.
 I’ve been bullish on LUNA.
 I bought LUNA at 5 and 6 bucks starting a year ago today and watched it balloon to 1/3rd of my entire crypto portfolio.
 In fact, I was going to sell it tomorrow!
 Because I was waiting to capture Long Term Capital gains, vs paying twice as much in short term capital gains.
 I’ve had this sell date on my calendar for 6 months, and been counting down the days.